 Even entering addiction treatment can be a major accomplishment for anyone who has struggled with substance abuse.
 Getting past the denial and putting yourself in a position of facing your illness can be painful and challenging.
 However, finally leaving rehab is another step in recovery that can be equally intimidating for addicts.

 People may feel safe in their recovery program because it is a place where they do not have to deal with temptation and they have constant support from staff and peers.
 Treatment can be the training ground for becoming sober but often the hardest decisions to stay abstinent happen during your daily life at home.
 Completing rehab and transitioning to living at home can be a very vulnerable time for people.

 It is common for people in treatment to dread going back home because they know how fragile they will feel when they are back in a normal environment.
 They may fear the possibility of relapse or dealing with people they used to know who still drink or use drugs.
-Patients who feel fearful of leaving rehab may need extra help from aftercare programs so that they learn to cope with life outside of treatment.
+Patients who fear leaving the center may need extra help from rehab aftercare programs to learn to cope with life outside of treatment.